VGVentures/very_good_engineering/src/content/docs/state_management/event_transformers.md

 }
 ```

-I then quickly add two events `ChangeBalance(add: 20)` and `ChangeBalance(add: 40)`, which will be handled concurrently.
+We then quickly add two events `ChangeBalance(add: 20)` and `ChangeBalance(add: 40)`, which will be handled concurrently.
 A possible sequence of events is:

- - The first `ChangeBalance` handler instance will read a balance of `$100`, and send a not-yet-received request to the API to update my balance to `$120`.
+ - The first `ChangeBalance` handler instance will read a balance of `$100`, and send a not-yet-received request to the API to update the balance to `$120`.
- -  Before the first handler finishes its execution, the second handler executes, reads the old account value of `$100`, and completes an API request to update my balance to `$140`.
+ -  Before the first handler finishes its execution, the second handler executes, reads the old account value of `$100`, and completes an API request to update the balance to `$140`.
  - Finally, the first handler's call to update the balance reaches the API, and the balance is now overwritten to `$120`.

 This example illustrates the issues that can arise from concurrent handling of operations.
-Had I used a `sequential` transformer for my `ChangeBalance` event handler and ensured that the first addition of $20 had completed before processing the next event, I wouldn't have lost $40.
+Had we used a `sequential` transformer for the `ChangeBalance` event handler and ensured that the first addition of $20 had completed before processing the next event, we wouldn't have lost $40.

 Note that when operations are safe to execute concurrently, using a `sequential` transformer can introduce unnecessary latency into event handling.